patrickbucher/docs/clean-agile/clean-agile.md

   can be implemented in the order of their business value.
 - **N**: _Negotiable_.
 User stories should leave space for negotiations between business and development.
-Those negotiations can help to keep the cost low by agreeing on simple features ans easy implementations.
+Those negotiations can help to keep the cost low by agreeing on simple features and easy implementations.
 - **V**: _Valuable_.
 User stories must create clear and quantifiable value to the business.
 Soft quantifications like high/medium/low are fine, as long as stories can be compared in terms of their business value.
 Such stories usually